consumer dispute arbitration in Watertown, Ohio 45787

 Arbitration Showdown in Watertown: The Case of the Broken Furnace

 In the chill of a late October evening, Mary Caldwell sat shivering in her Watertown, Ohio, home, the thermostat stubbornly stuck at 62°F. Just three months earlier, she had paid $3,450 to WarmHome Heating Solutions for a complete furnace installation, promised to keep her family warm through countless winters.
 But now, with winter creeping in, the furnace was dead.
 Frustrated, Mary first called WarmHome customer service on November 10, 2023.
 After two unreturned calls and one no-show from a technician scheduled on November 18, she escalated the matter to Ohio’s consumer arbitration panel on December 1.
 The arbitration hearing took place on December 22, 2023, in a modest conference room at the Washington County Courthouse, just 15 miles from Mary’s home.
-The arbitrator, Judge Harold Simmons, heard testimonies from Mary, WarmHome’s representative Thomas Fletcher, and the HVAC technician involved.
+The arbitrator, heard testimonies from Mary, WarmHome’s representative the claimant, and the HVAC technician involved.
 Mary’s case was compelling: the furnace had not worked since installation in July, confirmed by a third-party inspector’s report obtained from Watertown Heating Inspectors on November 29.
 Mary requested a full refund, citing breach of contract and failure to deliver a functional system.
 WarmHome defended itself vigorously.
-Fletcher claimed that the issue was due to improper homeowner maintenance and pointed to the warranty terms that excluded “damage caused by neglect.”
-He argued that the technician’s visits in August and September indicated good faith efforts to fix the problem.
+Fletcher claimed that the issue was due to improper homeowner maintenance and pointed to the warranty terms that excluded damage caused by neglect.”
+He argued that a local employernician’s visits in August and September indicated good faith efforts to fix the problem.
 WarmHome offered a $500 goodwill credit as a settlement.
 The arbitration was tense.
 Judge Simmons grilled Fletcher on why the technician missed the November 18 appointment and why WarmHome didn’t provide a replacement unit while repairs were underway.
 Mary recounted nights with blankets and space heaters, emphasizing the health risks for her elderly mother living with her.
 After two hours of deliberation, the arbitrator ruled in Mary’s favor on December 23, ordering WarmHome Heating Solutions to refund $3,100 within 30 days, withholding only $350 for partial materials usage.
 Additionally, WarmHome was instructed to pay $250 toward Mary’s independent inspection costs.
 Relieved but exhausted, Mary thanked the panel, reflecting on how arbitration, though informal compared to court, gave her a fair platform against a larger company.
 The case set conversation in Watertown about consumer rights and the importance of clear service guarantees.
-For Mary Caldwell, the arbitration was more than a win—it was reclaiming warmth and trust in a place that should feel like home.
+For the claimant, the arbitration was more than a win—it was reclaiming warmth and trust in a place that should feel like home.

 Tracy